clux/logule/Readme.md

 Everything will be aligned automatically.

 ### Multiple Namespaces
-Simply pass in more strings to get more namespaces prefixed.
+Pass in more strings to get more namespaces prefixed

 ````javascript
 var log = new Logger('BUILD', 'COMPILE');